-With our area of interest being car loans, we cover off on the measures announced in the budget that may influence your car buying and financing.
+With our area of interest being car loans, we cover the measures announced in the budget that may influence your car buying and financing.
 The two in particular are the income tax cuts and changes to consumer credit laws.

 While much of the focus is on a business-led recovery, the budget does include the big ticket item of interest for most wage-earning individuals – income tax cuts!
 While exciting, some of these tax cuts were already planned and included in the multi-stage tax changes announced in last year’s budget.

 Personal Income Tax Changes

 In the 2018 Federal Budget, the Government announced a raft of changes to personal income tax across 3 stages.
 Stage 1 has already been introduced and Stage 2 was to be introduced from 1 July 2022.
 But in good news for some taxpayers, Stage 2 of the Personal Income Tax Plan will be brought forward to 1 July 2020.